Testing the isotropy of high energy cosmic rays using spherical needlets

 \subsection{Multiple tests}

-For multiple tests, we will consider collections of ``linear estimators'' of the density, meaning that we won't use any non-linear processing of wavelet coefficient such as thresholding in the estimation phase.
-By analogy with the work of \cite{butucea:tribouley:2006} on the related problem of the two-sample nonparametric homogeneity test, we define
+For multiple tests, we will consider collections of ``linear estimators'' of the density, meaning that we will not use any nonlinear processing of wavelet coefficients such as thresholding in the estimation phase.
+By analogy with the work of \citet {butucea:tribouley:2006} on the related problem of the two-sample nonparametric homogeneity test, we define

-with the $\beta\jk$'s given by~(\ref{eq:defhatbeta}).
-For any value of the smoothing parameter $J$, we define the non-randomized associated testing procedure
+with the $\beta\jk$'s given by (\ref{eq:defhatbeta}).
+For any value of the smoothing parameter $J$, we define the nonrandomized associated testing procedure

 This gives a family of tests indexed by $J$, where the dependence with respect to the choice of the distance $d$ and to the sequence of thresholds $t_J$ is made implicit in the notation.